Connection Error

 Sarah M.

 "I was losing sleep over whether 55/45 was fair.
-Used this tool, saw the numbers clearly, then got a lawyer to confirm.
-Turns out I was entitled to more.
-Genuinely grateful."
+Used this tool, saw the numbers clearly, then got a lawyer to confirm."

 D